hashicorp/terraform-provider-aws/website/docs/r/ssm_association.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the SSM document to apply.
+* `apply_only_at_cron_interval` - (Optional) System runs the new associations immediately after it is created and then according to the schedule you specified.
+Specify this option if you don't want an association to run immediately after you create it (Default: `false`).
 * `association_name` - (Optional) The descriptive name for the association.
 * `document_version` - (Optional) The document version you want to associate with the target(s).
 Can be a specific version or the default version.
 * `instance_id` - (Optional) The instance ID to apply an SSM document to.
 Use `targets` with key `InstanceIds` for document schema versions 2.0 and above.